microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Microsoft.Graph.Beta.Identity.SignIns.md

 ### [Get-MgBetaIdentityB2XUserFlow](Get-MgBetaIdentityB2XUserFlow.md)
 Retrieve the properties and relationships of a b2xIdentityUserFlow object.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaIdentityB2XUserFlowApiConnectorConfiguration](Get-MgBetaIdentityB2XUserFlowApiConnectorConfiguration.md)
-Configuration for enabling an API connector for use as part of the self-service sign up user flow.
+Configuration for enabling an API connector for use as part of the self-service sign-up user flow.
 You can only obtain the value of this object using Get userFlowApiConnectorConfiguration.

 ### [Get-MgBetaIdentityB2XUserFlowCount](Get-MgBetaIdentityB2XUserFlowCount.md)